Novgorod Republic: Literature and literacy

-Novgorod citizens from all class levels, from boyars to peasants and artisans to merchants, participated in writing these texts.
+Novgorodian citizens from all class levels, from boyars to peasants and artisans to merchants, participated in writing these texts.
 Even women wrote a significant amount of the manuscripts.
 This collection of birch-bark texts consists of religious documents, writings from the city's archbishops, business messages from all classes, and travelogues, especially of religious pilgrimages.
 The citizens of Novgorod wrote in a realistic and businesslike fashion.
 In addition to the birch-bark texts, archeologists also found the oldest surviving Russian manuscript in Novgorod: three wax tablets with Psalms 67, 75, and 76, dating from the first quarter of the 11th century.
+The spread of literacy in Novgorod coincided with its rise as a power and the expansion of its hinterland.
+The decline in birch bark writing after the 15th century can be explained by the decrease in the city's political importance, the introduction of paper, as well as the creation of a sewer system in the 17th–18th centuries, which caused all organic layers in the city from the 16th century onward to decay.